ampproject/amphtml/extensions/amp-story/amp-story-analytics.md

 The `story-audio-unmuted` trigger is fired when the user initiates an interaction to unmute the audio for the current story.

+### Captions on trigger (`"on": "story-captions-on"`)

+The `story-captions-on` trigger is fired when the user initiates an interaction to turn captions on for the current story.

+### Captions off trigger (`"on": "story-captions-off"`)

+The `story-captions-off` trigger is fired when the user initiates an interaction to turn captions off for the current story.

 ### Page attachment enter trigger (`"on": "story-page-attachment-enter"`)

 The `story-page-attachment-enter` trigger is fired when a page attachment is opened by the user.